SoundMindsAI/ai_examples/README.md

 # GenAINanoDegree

-Theae projects are divided into 4 major project types.
+These projects are divided into 4 major project types.

 ## Project Types